Lake trout is a popular catch in the northern lakes of North America, especially in Canada.

 But, even if you’re not a fan of greasy and fat fish, choose fish that are about 6 to 15 pounds in weight, as these will contain less fat.

 The larger the fish, the fattier it is.
-Trout fat is full of Omega 3 and healthy for the human body, like salmon.
+Trout fat is full of Omega 3 and one of the healthiest things to smoke for the human body, like salmon.

 There is one type of lake trout you should avoid: siscowet.